 WHAT IS SECOND CHANCE MONTH?

-We all wish to be treated with dignity and have the opportunity to reach our full potential.
-And after making a wrong choice, we want a chance to make it right and rebuild.
+We all want to be treated with dignity and have the opportunity to reach our full potential.
+After making a wrong choice, we want the chance to make amends and rebuild what was broken.
 Led by Prison Fellowship every April, Second Chance Month is a nationwide campaign to unlock opportunities for the tens of millions of Americans with a criminal record who have paid their debt to society.
-In light of the ongoing COVID-19 pandemic, this year's observance will go on—with modifications for public health and safety.

 'America is a place of dreamers, second chances, and redemption.
 Millions of Americans in this country have criminal records, and those who have paid their dues and served their time deserve the opportunity to be contributing members of society. … With Second Chance Month, we look to shine a light on ways to unlock opportunities for those in search of new life.'